CNN fires comedian Kathy Griffin over Trumps ‘severed head’ - Nigeria Today

 CNN fires comedian Kathy Griffin over Trumps ‘severed head’

-CNN has fired comedian Kathy Griffin from its annual New Year’s Eve broadcast.
-Griffin drew strong criticism for posing in photographs holding up the likeness of a severed head resembling U.S. President Donald Trump.
-Griffin, 56, a two-time Emmy-winning performer known for her deliberately provocative brand of humor, has appeared since 2007 as co-host of…
+President Trump says his children are having a hard with the image.

-The post CNN fires comedian Kathy Griffin over Trumps ‘severed head’ appeared first on The Herald Nigeria.
+The post CNN fires comedian Kathy Griffin over Trumps ‘severed head’ appeared first on Premium Times Nigeria.

 Do you something awesome to share with the world?
 Click here to share